leorrose/B7Fun/README.md

 ## Project Setup:

 ### Project Setup (Windows):
-1. make sure you have python
+1. make sure you have python on your computer.
+2.
 1. Clone repository.
 2. Run installationWin.bat and wait untill console closes. then run project